Tax Planning in Cary, NC

 • Use a Company Vehicle —

 Depending on the nature of your Cary, NC business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-You can take this deduction using one of two methods:
+There are two options for claiming this deduction:

 • Consider Fringe Benefits For Your Employees —